 A structured abstract (with the subheadings title, Background & Aim, methods and materials, results, and conclusion) should appear on the first page of the manuscript and should not exceed 250 words.
 An abstract should be followed by 3 - 5 appropriate keywords.
 Use terms from the Medical Subject Heading (MeSH) list of Index Medicus (http://www.nlm.nih.gov/mesh/MBrowser.html).
 Authors need to be careful that the abstract reflects the content of the article accurately.
 The abstract should not include references or abbreviations.

-The text of original articles amounting to maximum 4000 words (excluding Abstract, References and Tables), four figures and/or tables, and 30 references, and should include: Title; Introduction; Methods; Results; Discussion; Acknowledgement; References, Tables and Figures.
+The text of original articles amounting to maximum 4000 words (excluding Abstract, References, and Tables), four figures and/or tables, and 30 references, and should include Title; Introduction; Methods; Results; Discussion; Acknowledgement; Conflict of Interest, References, Tables and Figures.

 Original research papers that report a randomized controlled trial, should comply with the guidelines provided by the Consolidated Standards of Reporting Trials (CONSORT) group.
 Also, supplying the manuscript with a CONSORT flowchart diagram is highly encouraged.
 Researchers who would like to publish their clinical trial reports in NPT should be registered their studies in a registry of clinical trials proposed by the World Health Organization (WHO) As an option, the Iranian Registry of Clinical Trials (IRCT) is recommended.